Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise

 \begin{definition}[radius $\rho$ of a cycle and thickness $\theta$ of a graph] For a graph $G$ in a metric space $M$, the \textit{radius} $\rho$ of a non-self-intersecting cycle $L \subset G^\al$ is the persistence of its corresponding homology class in the filtration, see Fig.~\ref{fig:radius_thickness}.
 When $\al$ is increasing, new holes can be born in $G^\al$.
-We define the \textit{thickness} of $G$, $\theta(G)$, to be the maximum persistence of any hole born after $\al = 0$. \bsquare \end{definition}
+The \textit{thickness} $\theta(G)$ is the maximum persistence of any hole born after $\al = 0$ in the diagram $\PD\{G^\al\}$. \bsquare \end{definition}

-If a cycle $L\subset\R^2$ encloses a convex region, the only hole of $L^{\al}$ completely dies when $\al$ is the radius $\rho(L)$, so $\theta(L)=0$.
-The heart-shaped cycle $L$ in Fig.~\ref{fig:radius_thickness} encloses a non-convex region, however no new holes are born in $L^{\al}$, so $\theta(L)=0$.
+If a cycle $L\subset\R^2$ encloses a convex region, the only hole of $L^{\al}$ completely dies when $\al$ equals the radius $\rho(L)$, so $\theta(L)=0$.
+The `heart' cycle $L$ in Fig.~\ref{fig:radius_thickness} encloses a non-convex region, however no new holes are born in $L^{\al}$, so $\theta(L)=0$.
 The figure-eight-shaped graph $G$ in Fig.~\ref{fig:radius_thickness} has a positive thickness $\theta(G)$ equal to the radius $\rho(L_1)$ of the largest cycle born in $G^{\al}$ when $\al$ is increasing.

-\begin{lemma} For a graph $G$ in a metric space $M$, the 1D diagram $\PD\{G^\al\}$ has $m$ dots (with multiplicities) on the death axis, where $m=\text{rank}(H_1(G))$. \end{lemma}
+\begin{lemma} For a graph $G$ in a metric space $M$, the 1D diagram $\PD\{G^\al\}$ has $m$ dots (with multiplicities) on the death axis, where $m=\text{rank}\; H_1(G)$. \end{lemma}

 \begin{proof} By Definition~\ref{dfn:birth-death} all $m$ dots $(0,d_i)$ in $\PD\{G^\al\}$ correspond to homology classes born at $\al=0$, hence present in $H_1(G)$ of the initial graph $G^0=G$. \qedhere \end{proof}